HubertTang/PLASMe/README.md

 conda activate plasme
 ```

-2. Please download PLASMe by "git clone"
+2. Download PLASMe by "git clone"

 ```bash
 git clone https://github.com/HubertTang/PLASMe.git
 cd PLASMe
 ```

-3. Please dwnload the reference dataset (12.4GB) from [Google Drive](https://drive.google.com/file/d/1a7iKLI6NFUGHnGAd79wU_CoNvsG4OiBl/view?usp=sharing) to the same directory with `PLASMe.py`.
+3. Download the reference dataset (12.4GB) from [Google Drive](https://drive.google.com/file/d/1a7iKLI6NFUGHnGAd79wU_CoNvsG4OiBl/view?usp=sharing) to the same directory with `PLASMe.py`.
 (No need to uncompress it, PLASMe will extract the files and build the database the first time you use it.
 It will take several minutes.)

 # Usage

-PLASMe requires input contigs as fasta format and outputs the predicted plasmid sequences in fasta format.
+PLASMe requires input assembled contigs in Fasta format and outputs the predicted plasmid sequences in Fasta format.

 ```bash
 python PLASMe.py [INPUT_CONTIG] [OUTPUT_PLASMIDS]